handsontable/hyperformula/docs/guide/sorting-data.md

 const isColumnOrderOk = hfInstance.isItPossibleToSetColumnOrder(0, [2, 1, 0]);

 if (!isColumnOrderOk) {
-  messageUsedInUI = 'Sorry, you cannot sort columns like that.'
+  messageUsedInUI = 'Sorry, you cannot sort columns in this way.'
 } else {
-  // change the column order
+  // set the new column order
   setColumnOrder(0, [2, 1, 0]);
 }
 // columns 0 and 2 swap places